OSS-Hackathon/IranOpenSourceHackathon/CODE_OF_CONDUCT.md

 environment for all, regardless of gender, sexual identity, age, ethnicity, disability, experience, etc.

-Note that the event is focused on Iranian open source community.
+Note that these events are focused on Iranian open source community.
 If you are not Iranian, you still more than welcome to participate and/or enter repositories in the hackathon.
 While we greatly appreciate either (or any other form of contribution), we might be unable to provide a spotlight for your contributions.